Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

-Once more, without any retraining, GCN-USCA achieves the best performance in almost every setting only ranking second in sub-SF behind the classical SCA baseline (excluding from our analysis GCN-USCA$^+$, which will be introduced shortly).
 A few observations are in order.
-First, the fact that GCN-USCA consistently outperforms MLP-USCA and GCN demonstrates good generalizability properties of our method compared with other learning-based approaches.
-Second, notice that the gap between Tr-SCA and SCA increases for the suburban channels, possibly indicating a more challenging allocation scenario.
-This is consistent with our (pre-trained) GCN-USCA underperforming in such a setting.
-Third, and more importantly, in Fig.~\ref{fig:gen-dist} we can appreciate the root cause of the decay in average WSEE for suburban channel models.
-If we focus on the solid purple and red curves (and their dotted counterparts), it is clear that GCN-USCA markedly outperforms SCA even in the suburban setting for low maximum power constraints ($P_m \leq -20 \dBW$).
-However, for larger power constraints, GCN-USCA does not maintain the monotonicity discussed in Section~\ref{sec:method:usca}, thus hindering the overall average performance.
-Putting it differently, the monotonicity imposed via the regularizer $\ccalR_m$ in~\eqref{eq:loss} does not generalize well to new channel distributions.
-Nonetheless, since SCA has to be sequentially solved from lower to larger values of $P_m$ (since the solution from one value is used as a warm-start for the next one; see Footnote~\ref{ft:sca-init-p}), a fairer comparison would be one where we follow the same procedure for GCN-USCA.
-Under such a setting, we can impose monotonicity by simply running GCN-USCA for a given $P_m$ and, if the WSEE decreases with respect to the one obtained for a lower $P_m$, we simply keep the previous power allocation policy.
-This modified methodology gives rise to the dashed lines in Fig.~\ref{fig:gen-dist} (illustrated for the suburban channels) and we list the obtained WSEE under GCN-USCA$^+$ in Table~\ref{tab:dist}.
-Note that for the WBS model (where training and testing follow the same channel distribution), there is neglectable difference between GCN-USCA and GCN-USCA$^+$ since monotonicity is successfully imposed (cf.~Fig.~\ref{fig:wsee:pmax}).
-On the other hand, for the suburban channels the improvement of GCN-USCA$^+$ is notable, markedly outperforming both GCN-USCA and SCA.
+First, the fact that \mbox{GCN-USCA} consistently outperforms \mbox{MLP-USCA} and GCN demonstrates {better generalizability} of our method compared with other learning-based approaches.
+Second, notice that the gap between \mbox{Tr-SCA} and SCA is larger for the suburban channels, indicating a more challenging allocation scenario where SCA has slow convergence, which agrees with our intuitions from Fig.~\ref{fig:data-dist}.
+This is also consistent with \mbox{GCN-USCA} underperforming in such a setting.
+In Fig.~\ref{fig:gen-dist}, if we focus on the solid purple and red curves (and their dotted SCA counterparts), it is clear that \mbox{GCN-USCA} conspicuously outperforms SCA even in the suburban setting for low maximum power constraints {(roughly among $P_m{\,\leq\,}{-}20\dBW$)}.
+However, for higher power constraints (i.e., larger feasible space among $P_m{\,\geq\,}{-}10\dBW$), \mbox{GCN-USCA} fails to maintain the monotonicity discussed in Section~\ref{sec:method:usca}, {and thus dragging its overall average performance eventually lower than that of SCA.
+Nonetheless, given that} SCA has to be sequentially solved from lower to larger values of $P_m$ (since the solution from one value is used as a warm-start for the next one; see~\cref{ft:sca-init-p}), a fairer comparison would be one where we follow the same procedure for \mbox{GCN-USCA}.
+Under such a setting, we can impose monotonicity by simply running \mbox{GCN-USCA} for a given $P_m$ and, if the WSEE decreases with respect to the one obtained for a lower $P_m$, we simply keep using the previous power.
+This modified methodology gives rise to the dashed lines in Fig.~\ref{fig:gen-dist} (illustrated for the suburban channels only) and we list the obtained WSEE under \mbox{GCN-USCA}$^+$ in Table~\ref{tab:dist}.
+Note that for the WBS models (where training and testing follow the same {or very similar} channel distribution), there is neglectable difference between \mbox{GCN-USCA} and \mbox{GCN-USCA}$^+$ since monotonicity has been successfully imposed already.
+On the other hand, for the suburban channels the improvement of \mbox{GCN-USCA}$^+$ is notable, markedly outperforming both \mbox{GCN-USCA} and SCA.